Faivel10/Faivel10/README.md

 - 📫 How to reach me **faivel555@gmail.com**

-- ⚡ Fun fact **Found a new bug and can't solve it?
+- ⚡ Fun fact about me: **Found a new bug and can't solve it?
 The solution is in my dreams**

 <h3 align="left">Connect with me:</h3>
 <p align="left">